-With over 20+ apps, in 5+ categories, we’re going to talk about some of the must-have AI-powered Chatbot Apps for 2020.
+With over 20+ apps, in 5+ categories, we’re going to talk about some of the must-have AI-powered chatbot apps in 2023.

-A chatbot app is a tool used to conversate with humans, over the internet, using a variation of human-mimicking behavior, usually powered by NLP and NLU.
+A chatbot app is a tool used to conversate with humans over the internet, using a variation of human-mimicking behaviour, usually powered by NLP and NLU.

 Goal Oriented Chatbots are open-ended, they’re there for a conversation.
 They’ll talk to you till you want to and have no immediately ulterior motives behind their design.

 Purpose-Oriented Chatbots serve as a means to an end, they exist to make already existing processes easier or better performed.

 Because besides saving you a lot of time, they could also be making you a lot of money.

 Chatbots can do things other software couldn’t even dream of.
 Like engaging 99% of your customers in under 1 minute, improving conversion by 240% overnight or shortening your sales cycle by 3x.

 The app market shows no signs of slowing down either.
 By 2023, app revenue is predicted to touch a staggering $935 billion in revenue.

 A hybrid of chatbots and apps makes for a quick, convenient and profitable interface.
 To this end, you’d be right in asserting that chatbot apps are the future.

 Through our research for this article, we hypothesised that chatbot apps fall into one of six categories.